ROBBY KRIEGER'S GUITAR IN THE DOORS "RIDERS ON THE STORM"

 Although the latter’s nuanced vibrations are less

-intense here, they still lend a texture at once allusive and caressing to the
+intense here, they lend a simultaneously allusive and caressing texture to the

-sinuous guitar line that penetrates the song's concluding section.
+sinuous guitar line that penetrates the song's concluding segment.

-This closing, a kind of solo between the lines shared
+This closing is a kind of solo shared with the

-with the electric piano, is surrounded by the ominous noise of thunder and
+electric piano and surrounded by the ominous noise of thunder and Morrison's

-Morrison's voice.
-The guitarist releases notes arched by bending, vibrato and
+voice.
+The guitarist plays notes arched by bending, vibrato, and glissando

 My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, .uk, .it, .mx, .ca, etc.